-I grew up in Northern Ireland, right in the very, very north end of it there, where it’s freezing cold.
-This was me running around in the garden mid-summer.
+I grew up in Northern Ireland, right in the very, very north end of it there, where it’s absolutely cold.
+This was me running around in the back garden mid-summer.

 (Laughter)

 I couldn’t pick a career.
-In Ireland the obvious choice the military, but to be honest it actually kind of sucks.
+In Ireland the choice is the military, but to be honest it kind of sucks.

 (Laughter)

-My wanted me to be a dentist.
+My mother wanted me to a dentist.
 But the problem was that people kept blowing everything up.
-I actually went to school in Belfast, which was where all the action happened.
-And this was pretty common sight.
+So I went to school in Belfast, which was where all the action happened.
+And this was a common sight.
 The school I went to was pretty boring.
-They us to learn things like Latin.
-The school teachers weren’t much fun, the sports were very dirty or very painful.
-I cleverly chose rowing, which I got very good at.
+They forced us to learn things Latin.
+The school teachers weren’t having much fun, the sports very dirty or very painful.
+So I cleverly chose rowing, I got very good at.

-And was actually rowing for my school here until this day, and I flipped over right in front of the entire school.
-And that was finishing post right there.
+And I was actually for my school here until this fateful day, and I flipped over in front of the entire school.
+And that was the post right there.

 (Laughter)

-So this was extremely embarrassing.
-But school at that time got a grant from the government, and they got incredible computer — the research machine 3DZ — and left the programming manuals lying around.
-And so students like myself with nothing to do, we would learn to program it.
-Also around this time, at home, was the computer that people were buying.
-It was called Sinclair ZX80.
-This was a 1K computer, and you’d your programs on cassette tape.
+So this was extremely embarrassing. our school at that time got a grant from the government, and they got incredible computer — the research machine 3DZ — and they left the programming manuals lying around.
+And so like myself with nothing to do, we would learn how program it.
+Also around this time, at home, this was the computer people were buying.
+It was called the Sinclair ZX80.
+This a 1K computer, and you’d buy your programs on cassette tape.

-Actually I’m just going pause for one second, because I heard that there’s prerequisite to speak here at TED — you had to a picture of yourself from the old days with big hair.
+Actually I’m just going pause for one second, because I heard that there’s a to speak here at TED — you had to have picture of yourself from the old days with big hair.
 I brought a picture with big hair.

 (Laughter).

-I just to get that out of the way.
+I want to get that out of the way.
 So after the Sinclair ZX80 came along the very named Sinclair ZX81.

 (Laughter)

 And — you see the at the bottom?
-There’s a picture of a guy homework with his son.
-That’s what they thought they had built it for.
-The is we got the programming manual and we started making games it.
-We were programming in BASIC, which is a pretty awful language for games, we ended up learning Assembly language so we could really control of the hardware.
-This is the guy that invented it, Sir Sinclair, and he’s showing his machine.
-You had this same thing in America, was called the Timex Sinclair1000.
+There’s a picture of a guy doing with his son.
+That’s what they thought they had it for.
+The reality is we got the programming and we started making games for it.
+We were programming BASIC, which is a pretty awful language for games, so we ended up learning Assembly language we could really take control of the hardware.
+This is guy that invented it, Sir Clive Sinclair, and he’s showing his machine.
+You had same thing in America, it was called the Timex Sinclair1000.

-To play a game in those days you had to an imagination to believe that you were really playing “Battlestar Galactica.”
-The graphics were horrible.
-You had to have an even better imagination play this game, “Death Rider.”
+To a game in those days you had to have an imagination to believe that were really playing “Battlestar Galactica.”
+The graphics were just horrible.
+You had to have an even better to play this game, “Death Rider.”
 But of course the couldn’t help themselves.
-They started making their own video games.
-This is one my favorite ones here, where they have rabbit breeding, so males choose the lucky rabbit.
+They started making their own video games. is one of my favorite ones here, where they have rabbit breeding, so males choose lucky rabbit.

-It was around time we went from 1K to 16K, which was the leap.
-And if you’re wondering how much 16K is, this eBay logo here is 16K.
-And that amount of memory someone programmed a full flight program.
-And that’s what it looked like.
-I spent ages flying this flight simulator, and I honestly believed could fly airplanes by the end of it.
+It was around this time we went from 1K to 16K, was quite the leap.
+And if you’re wondering how 16K is, this eBay logo here is 16K.
+And in that amount of memory someone a full flight simulation program.
+And that’s what it looked like. spent ages flying this flight simulator, and I honestly I could fly airplanes by the end of it.

-Here’s Clive Sinclair now launching his computer.
-He’s recognized as being the father of video games Europe.
-He’s a multi-millionaire, and I think that’s why he’s smiling in this photograph.
+Here’s Sinclair now launching his color computer.
+He’s recognized as being father of video games in Europe.
+He’s a multi-millionaire, and think that’s why he’s smiling in this photograph.

-So I went for the next 20 years or so making a lot of different games.
-Some of highlights were things like “The Terminator,” “Aladdin,” the “Teenage Mutant Hero Turtles.”
-Because I from the United Kingdom, they thought the word ninja was a little too for children, so they decided to call it hero instead.
+So I went on for the 20 years or so making a lot of different games.
+Some of the highlights were things “The Terminator,” “Aladdin,” the “Teenage Mutant Hero Turtles.”
+Because I from the United Kingdom, they thought the word ninja was little too mean for children, so they decided to call it hero instead.
 I personally preferred Spanish version, which was “Tortugas Ninja.”
 That was much better.

 (Laughter)

-Then last game I did was based on trying to get the video game industry and Hollywood to work together on something — instead of licensing from each other, to actually work.
+Then the last game did was based on trying to get the video industry and Hollywood to actually work together on something — instead licensing from each other, to actually work.

-Now, did ask me to bring some statistics with me, I’ve done that.
+Now, Chris ask me to bring some statistics with me, so I’ve done that.
 The video game industry in 2005 became 29 billion dollar business.
 It grows every year.
-Last year was the year.
-By 2008, we’re going to kick the butt of the music industry.
-2010, we’re going to hit 42 billion.
-43 percent of are female.
+Last was the biggest year.
+By 2008, we’re going to kick the butt of music industry.
+By 2010, we’re going to hit 42 billion.
+43 percent gamers are female.
 So there’s a lot more female gamers than people are aware.

 The average age of gamers?
-Well, obviously it’s for children, right?
-Well, no, actually it’s 30 old.
-And interestingly, the people who buy the most games 37.
-So 37 is our target audience.
+Well, obviously it’s children, right?
+Well, no, actually it’s 30 years old.
+And interestingly, people who buy the most games are 37.
+So 37 is our audience.
 All video games are violent.
-Of course newspapers love to beat on this.
-But 83 percent of games don’t have mature content whatsoever, so it’s just not true.
+Of course the newspapers to beat on this.
+But 83 percent of games don’t have any mature content whatsoever, so it’s not true.

-Online gaming statistics. brought some stuff on “World of Warcraft.”
+Online gaming statistics.
+I brought some stuff on “World Warcraft.”
 It’s 5.5 million players.
-It about 80 million bucks a month in subscriptions.
-It costs 50 bucks just to install it your computer, making the publisher about another 275 million.
-The costs about 80 million dollars to make, so basically it pays for itself in a month.
-A player in a game called “Project Entropia” actually bought his island for 26,500 dollars.
-You have to remember that this is a real island.
-He didn’t actually buy anything, just some data.
-But he great terms on it.
-This purchase included mining and hunting rights, ownership of all on the island, and a castle with no furniture included.
+It makes about 80 million bucks a month in subscriptions.
+It costs 50 just to install it on your computer, making the publisher another 275 million.
+The game costs about 80 million dollars to make, so it pays for itself in about a month.
+A in a game called “Project Entropia” actually bought his own island for 26,500 dollars.
+You have to remember this is not a real island.
+He didn’t actually anything, just some data.
+But he got great terms on it.
+This purchase mining and hunting rights, ownership of all land on the island, and a with no furniture included.

 (Laughter)

-This is now estimated at over 800 million dollars annually.
-And what’s interesting about it is market was actually created by the gamers themselves.
-They found clever to trade items and to sell their accounts to each so that they could make money while they were playing their games.
-I dove onto eBay a of days ago just to see what was gong on, typed in World Warcraft, got 6,000 items.
-I liked this one the best: a level 60 Warlock with lots epics for 174,000 dollars.
-It’s like that guy obviously had some while making it.
+This market is now estimated over 800 million dollars annually.
+And what’s interesting about it is the market was created by the gamers themselves.
+They found clever ways trade items and to sell their accounts to each so that they could make money while they were their games.
+I dove onto eBay a couple of days ago to see what was gong on, typed in World of Warcraft, got 6,000 items. liked this one the best: a level 60 Warlock with lots of epics 174,000 dollars.
+It’s like that guy obviously had some pain making it.

 So as far as popularity of games, what do you think these are doing here?
-It turns out they’re actually in Hollywood Bowl Los Angeles listening to the L.A.
-Philharmonic playing video music.
+It turns out they’re actually in Hollywood Bowl in Los Angeles listening to L.A.
+Philharmonic playing video game music.
 That’s what the show looks like.
-You would expect to be cheesy, but it’s not.
-It’s very, very epic and a very beautiful concert.
-And the that went there absolutely loved it.
+You expect it to be cheesy, but it’s not.
+It’s very, very and a very beautiful concert.
+And the people that there absolutely loved it.

-What do you think people are doing?
-They’re actually bringing their computers so they play games against each other.
-And this is happening in every city around the world.
-This happening in your local cities too, you’re probably just not aware of it.
+What do you think these people are doing?
+They’re actually bringing computers so they can play games against each other.
+And this happening in every city around the world.
+This is happening in your cities too, you’re probably just not aware of it.

-Now, Chris told me you had a timeline video a few years ago just to show how video game graphics have been improving. wanted to update that video and give you a new look it.
-But what I want you to do is to try to understand it.
-We’re on curve, and the graphics are getting so ridiculously better.
-And I’m to show you up to maybe 2007.
+Now, Chris told that you had a timeline video a few years ago here just to how video game graphics have been improving.
+I wanted to update that video and give you a new at it.
+But what I want you to do is try to understand it.
+We’re on this curve, and the graphics getting so ridiculously better.
+And I’m going to show up to maybe 2007.
 But I want you to and think about what games could look like 10 from now.
 So we’re going to start that video.

-Video: Throughout history people have played games.
-As man’s intellect and technology evolved so too have the games he plays.
+Video: human history people have played games.
+As man’s intellect technology have evolved so too have the games he plays.

 (Music)